James L. Dozier: Kidnapping

+Run for Congress

+In 1988 Dozier ran as a Republican for the open 13th congressional district of Florida.
+He finished third with 19% of the vote (18,048), thus missing the run-off that was won by Porter Goss.
+(Almanac of American Politics 1990 pg.
+274-275.)

 Awards and decorations

 Dozier was later promoted to major general and eventually retired from active military service.
 During his military career, he was awarded the Army Distinguished Service Medal, Silver Star, and Purple Heart (for actions during Vietnam War), Ranger Tab, and Parachutist Badge.